soichih/node-perfsonar/README.md

        time: 1387656373000 } ] }
 ```

-Pinger query on all available endpoints are very slow.. (complain to perfsonar team!)
+Pinger query on all available endpoints are very slow.. (complain to pingER team!)
 You can specify endpoints that you are interested in.
+Unlike owamp / iperf, you can specify more than 1 endpoints, but you have to use endpoints returned from endpoints().

 ```javascript
 var ps = require('perfsonar');